aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfilter/_index.md

 ### getMemberPropertyFieldIndex() {#getMemberPropertyFieldIndex--}

+<b>@deprecated.</b> Please use the 'memberPropertyFieldIndex' property instead.
 Gets the member property field index of the pivot filter.

 ```javascript
 getMemberPropertyFieldIndex() : number;